 The mobile begins with the solid inside pieces of 3 different sized embroidery hoops.

-The surface of these wooden hoops was very porous, so they were sealed on all sides with a Gesso and EcoGreen Crafts Acrylic Paint.
+The surface of these wooden hoops was very porous, so they were sealed on all sides with Gesso and Acrylic Paint.

 To connect the hoops, 3 strands of fishing line were tied across the largest hoop.
 To secure each knot a glue gun was was used, and the excess fishing line was cut off.